tagnja/LearningNotes/cs-foundations/network/_knowledge-network.md

   - Principles of Congestion Control
   - TCP Congestion Control
 - The Network Layer: Data Plane
+  - Basic
+  - Inside a  Router
+  - The Internet Protocol: IPv4, Addressing, IPv6, and More
+  - Generalized Forwarding and SDN
 - The Network Layer: Control Plane
 - The Data Link Layer
 - The Physical Layer